jujoco/twitch-multitask-task-list-overlay/README.md

 ### Styles Settings

-The following settings are for styling the TaskList.
+Open the `_styles.js` file and modify the following settings to customized the TaskList appearance.
 Default values are provided below.
 If at any point you want to reset the styles to the default values you can find the default values below next to each style name.

-**Font Family** - selection available @ https://fonts.google.com
+#### Font Family - more available @ <https://fonts.google.com>

 - headerFontFamily: "Roboto Mono"
 - cardFontFamily: "Roboto Mono"

-**App Styles**
+#### App Styles

 - appBorderRadius: Default = **"5px"**
 - appPadding: Default = **"8px"**
 - appBackgroundImage: Default = **"url(../images/transparent-image.png)"**
 - appBackgroundColor: Default = **"rgba(0, 0, 0, 0)"**

-**Header Styles**
+#### Header Styles

 - headerDisplay: Default = **"flex"**
 - headerBorderRadius: Default = **"6px"**